DataDog/documentation/content/en/security/detection_rules/_index.md

 ### Edit a rule

 For out-of-the-box rules, you can only add or edit a suppression query.
-To update the query, adjust triggers, or manage notifications, you must clone the default rule.
+To update the query, adjust triggers, or manage notifications, you can [clone the default rule](#clone-a-rule) and use it as a template for a custom rule.
+You can then [disable the default rule](#enable-or-disable-rules).

-- Click **Edit** to update queries, adjust triggers, manage notifications, or adjust rule configuration.
-  -  **Note**: You can only edit an out-of-the-box (OOTB) rule by first cloning the rule, and then modifying the rule.
-To edit a default rule, click **Edit** and scroll to the bottom of the rule configuration page.
-Click **Clone**, and then modify the rule.

-For default rules, you can only edit the suppression query.

-To edit a default rule, click the vertical three-dot menu and select **Edit default rule**.
+- To edit a default rule, click the vertical three-dot menu and select **Edit default rule**.

-To edit a custom rule, click the vertical three-dot menu and select **Edit rule**.
+- To edit a custom rule, click the vertical three-dot menu and select **Edit rule**.

 ### Clone a rule